mathematic-inc/unfmt/README.md

 ## Limitations

-- Captures are always greedy, so usually a token on the left and right side of a capture is needed.
+- There is no backtracking.